thiago-negri/wp-api-cli/README.md

 The project is structured as follows:

-1. File `wp-api-cli.js` is the entry point, it will load all modules in `lib`.
+1. File `index.js` is the entry point, it will execute main defined in `wp-api-cli.js`.
+1. File `lib/wp-api-cli.js` wires everything up.
 2. File `lib/wp-api.js` is the class that communicates with the REST APIs.
 3. File `lib/modules.js` load all modules that provide options and commands to be used at the command line.
 	- `lib/modules/auth.js` handles authentication.